117nord/factory/README.md

 # wip

+- I need to improve my cmake stuff to support debug and release builds.
+- build in debug
+- debug the current crash

 # todo

 1. Node is the basic construction block of the system but I need multiple "types" of nodes: conveyors, smelters, inventory_source, inventory_sink, ...